FAQ

 How much does it cost?

-Flat monthly, scaled by the home count of the city you claim: Small $399/mo (under 10K homes), Mid $699, Large $1,299, X-Large $2,598 — or a county bundle at ~30% off.
+Flat monthly, scaled by the home count of the city you claim: Small $399/mo (under 10K homes), Mid $699, Large $1,299, Premier City from $2,598 (the biggest metros run higher) — or a county bundle at ~30% off its cities' total.
 Every tier gets every feature.
 Full tiers and billing details.

 Why do bigger cities cost more?